Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings

-For this task, we randomly select a set 1000 pairs, such that each pair consists of two classes.
-We remove these classes completely from the train dataset.
-Thereafter, we compute the average binary classification accuracy on all these pairs in the test dataset.
+We randomly draw a set of 1000 pairs of classes.
+We select one pair at a time and remove both of the classes in the pair from the training set, and then evaluate the accuracy of binary classification between these two removed classes on the test set.
+We then report the average binary classification accuracy over these pairs.

 We can see that NSM-PB outperforms LM-PB, LM (Figure \ref{fig:binary_classification}) and ConSE.
 The difference between NSM-PB and others is statistically significant using a t-test at p-value $<$ 0.001.
 It can be seen that relearning of semantic embedding using the data, as well as modified neighborhood sensitive approach manages to better differentiate between novel classes.
 In fact, during our experimentation we observed that it works particularly well in case of classes that are very close in original semantic space, e.g. \textit{hammer} and \textit{chisel}.
-In such cases, the use of a direct linear mapping leads to results that are no better than random.
+In those cases the use of a LM leads to results that are no better than random.
 We obtained an accuracy of 50\% for \textit{hammer} and \textit{chisel} using LM, whereas 67\% accuracy using NSM-PB.

 \textit{2.
 How well can the model classify accurately in a multi-class classification setting, where all the test classes are absent in the train dataset?}